zarf-dev/zarf/site/src/content/docs/commands/zarf_dev_deploy.md

       --retries int                        Number of retries to perform for Zarf deploy operations like git/image pushes or Helm installs (default 3)
       --skip-webhooks                      [alpha] Skip waiting for external webhooks to execute as each package component is deployed
-      --timeout duration                   Timeout for Helm operations such as installs and rollbacks (default 15m0s)
+      --timeout duration                   Timeout for Helm operations such as installs and rollbacks (default 15m0s) --watch                              Watch for file changes in the specified directories and hot reload changes to the target cluster
 ```

 ### Options inherited from parent commands